ellapreedy/CFG-Team-1/README.md

 # CFG-Team-1
->Code for our team project created as a part of the Code First Girls Web Development course.
+> This is the code for our team project created as a part of the Code First Girls Web Development course.